 is the first-order correction to the wave number $k_n$.
 In fact, each matrix element \Eq{eq:Vnn} is linear both in the permittivity perturbation $\Delta\heps$ and in the deformation depth $h$ in lowest order.

-The above first-order correction $k^{(1)}$ is illustrated on \Fig{f:size} for TM modes of a dielectric sphere of radius $R$ in vacuum, with angular momentum $l=1$, when the size of the sphere is reduced with the BP.
-Clearly, for the fundamental mode \Eq{eq:first0} (squares) does not describe correctly the changes of the RS wave number $k$ as a deviation linear in $h$ is observed implying that first-order contributions to $k$ are missing.
+The above first-order correction $k^{(1)}$ is illustrated in \Fig{f:size} for TM modes of a dielectric sphere of radius $R$ in vacuum, with angular momentum $l=1$, for a BP changing the radius of the sphere by $h$.
+Clearly, for the fundamental mode, \Eq{eq:first0} (squares) does not describe correctly the first-order changes of the RS wave number $k$, as a deviation linear in $h$ is observed implying that first-order contributions to $k$ are missing.

-A resolution of this problem lies in the role of static modes, which surprisingly can contribute linearly in $h$ via the second-order sum, $k_n \sum_\lambda V_{n\lambda} V_{\lambda n}$, as well as all higher-order terms of the perturbation series \Eq{eq:pert_series}.
+The origin of this mismatch lies in the role of static modes, which surprisingly can contribute linearly in $h$ via the second-order sum, $k_n \sum_\lambda V_{n\lambda} V_{\lambda n}$, and also via all higher-order terms of the perturbation series \Eq{eq:pert_series}.
 To take their cumulative effect into account, let us write the RSE equation (\ref{eq:full_rse}) in terms of the RSs only, by using the $k_\lambda=0$ degeneracy of static modes~\cite{MuljarovPRA20}:

 where

 and the matrix $W_{\lambda \lambda'}$ is the inverse of $ \delta_{\lambda \lambda'} + V_{\lambda \lambda'}$ with $\delta_{\lambda \lambda'}$ being the Kronecker delta.
 The full linear correction to the RS wave number is then given by